Hard Rock International buys Operation Mirage in Vegas - ExBulletin

 Hard Rock International buys Operation Mirage in Vegas

-In what CEO and President of MGM Resorts International Bill Hornbuckle Named a milestone for MGM Resorts and Las Vegas, the companies announced that MGM Resorts will sell The Mirage operations to Hard Rock International in a nearly $ 1.1 billion cash deal.
+In what MGM Resorts International CEO and President Bill Hornbuckle called “a milestone for MGM Resorts and Las Vegas,” the companies announced that MGM Resorts would sell The Mirage operations to Hard Rock International in a deal. money worth nearly $ 1.1 billion.

-Hard Rock International, which owns the Seminole Tribe in Florida, plans to build a guitar-shaped hotel on the 80-acre property, said Hard Rock chairman Jim Allen. said in a statement.

 The sale marks the end of an era for a property credited to help transform Las Vegas from a gambling center to an ultra-luxury resort destination with wider attractions.